 - Water quality testing at 13 public recreation sites each summer - Street sweeping activities, including annual catch basin cleaning

-The stormwater utility was awarded $295,200 in grant funding to design and construct stormwater improvements in the Shore Acres and Cedar Ridge neighborhood in Malletts Bay.
+The stormwater program has been awarded $367,000 in grant funding to design and construct stormwater improvements in the Shore Acres and Cedar Ridge neighborhood in Malletts Bay.
 More information is available on this project's webpage.
-Engineering and design work is expected to take place throughout 2020-21, with construction tentatively planned for the 2022 season.
+Engineering and design work is complete, with construction planned for the 2024 season.
 These funds are from the Federal Government's Transportation Alternatives Program.

 This 100% grant funded outfall repair work was completed in 2021 behind the Colchester Police Station.
 These up-grades ensure the stormwater system serving the Town office complex is functioning in a way that protects Smith Creek from erosion.